Seal of the president of the United States: Early presidential seals

 There is little extant evidence of any seals actually used by early U.S. presidents.
-One possibility is a letter from 1835, sent from Paris to President Jackson and then forwarded to the Department of State.
+One possibility is a letter from 1835, sent from Paris to Andrew Jackson and then forwarded to the Department of State.
 The envelope has a small circular red wax seal, with the upper portion appearing to have a circle of cloud puffs similar to the Great Seal, with rays of a glory.
 However, the rest of the design has been obliterated, so nothing further can be determined, and no other uses of this seal have been found.

-The documented history begins in 1850, when a seal was made after a crude drawing submitted by President Fillmore.
+The documented history begins in 1850, when a seal was made after a crude drawing submitted by Millard Fillmore.
 It depicted an eagle "displayed with wings inverted", i.e. with its wingtips down, holding an olive branch and three arrows in its talons.
 The shield is essentially the same as the Great Seal, with a blue chief and red and white stripes and the eagle facing to its right, though there were nineteen stripes and the outermost stripes were red, both unlike the Great Seal.
 Thirty-one stars were distributed above and around the eagle, indicating that the seal dates from after when California became the 31st state in September 1850.
 It was made by Edward Stabler, a farmer and postmaster in Sandy Spring, Maryland, who had earlier made seals for the Senate, House of Representatives, and several government departments.
-Stabler had also made a seal for the vice president in 1846, and the correspondence surrounding it indicated that even earlier vice presidential seals existed, so presumably earlier presidential seals existed as well.
+Stabler had also made a seal for the Vice President in 1846, and the correspondence surrounding it indicated that even earlier vice-presidential seals existed, so presumably earlier presidential seals existed as well.
 The president's seal was described by Benson Lossing in 1856 as "round, with an eagle upon it" (contrasting it to the seal used during the Continental Congress).